Join the WRC’s 2023 Holiday Needs Giving Program

 - Adopt a family and create a “Giving Tree” at your organization, and work as a team to fulfill a family’s wish list

-- Donate gift cards to national retailers such as Target & Walmart or give VISA gift cards
+- Donate gift cards to retailers such as Meijer, Target, and Walmart or give VISA gift cards

 - Make a cash/check donation.
 Make checks payable to “WRC”; write “Holiday Needs Program” on the memo line.